No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Improving Datasets through Visual Caption Boosting

-\paragraph{\holcap{}} builds upon \combcap{} by incorporating a fine-grained visual description produced by an MLLM.
+\paragraph{Step 2. \holcap{}} extends \combcap{} by incorporating a fine-grained visual description produced by an MLLM\footnote{We adopted InstructBLIP for this work, see {\href{https://huggingface.co/Salesforce/instructblip-vicuna-13b}{https://huggingface.co/Salesforce/instructblip-vicuna-7b}}}.
 Specifically, we prompt the LLM to instill the visual caption into the blended caption while preferring human-grounded \combcap{} in case of conflicting visual information.
-As seen in \Cref{fig:new_captions}, this enables the LLM to ignore specific details from the visual caption such as \textit{``river or lake''} and \textit{``drinking''}, as they conflict with \combcap{}'s description like \textit{``watering hole''} and \textit{``grazing and standing''}.
+As seen in \Cref{fig:new_captions}, this enables the LLM to ignore hallucinations present in Visual Caption such as \textit{``river or lake''} and \textit{``drinking''}, as they conflict with \combcap{}'s description like \textit{``watering hole''} and \textit{``grazing and standing''}.
 Additionally, the anchoring of semantic visual information in human annotations encourages the LLM to eliminate verbose tendencies of MLLMs, producing rich and succinct captions that capture fine-grained details.
 Although recent works~\citep{dci, veclip} address similar challenges, they have some drawbacks as they anchor synthetic visual information in alt-text~\citep{veclip} or depend on manual annotation for incorporating dense visual information~\citep{dci}.